rppicomidi/usb_midi_host/README.md

 If you prefer, you may read and write raw 4-byte USB MIDI 1.0 packets.

 # SUBCLASS AUDIO CONTROL
-A MIDI device does not absolutely need to have an Audio Control Interface, unless it adheres to the USB Audio Class 2 spec, but many devices have them even if the devices do not have an audio streaming interface.
+A MIDI device is supposed to have an Audio Control Interface, before the MIDI Streaming Interface, but many commercial devices do not have one.
-Because this driver does not support audio streaming, the descriptor parser will skip past any audio control interface and audio streaming interface and open only the MIDI interface.
+To support these devices, the descriptor parser in this driver will skip past any audio control interface and audio streaming interface and open only the MIDI interface.

 An audio streaming host driver can use this driver by passing a pointer to the MIDI interface descriptor that is found after the audio streaming